Nithin28yc/to-do-app/README.md

 </a>  <br>
 Thanks a lot for spending your time. <br>
 Keep rocking 🍻 <br>
-Also Give it a Star 🌟, If you loved contributing to the project.
+Also Give it a Star 🌟, If you loved contributing to the project .

 ## [MIT Licensed](https://github.com/Kritika30032002/To-Do-List-Application/blob/main/LICENSE)